Charting nation's digital future

 Wireless communication technologies are already core parts of Thailand's development, namely social, economic and security development, said Deputy Prime Minister Prawit Wongsuwon.

-Gen Prawit was speaking at the opening of Powering Digital Thailand 2022, an event jointly organised by the Bangkok Post, Huawei Technologies Co, and the Asean Foundation in Bangkok.
+Gen Prawit was speaking at the opening of Powering Digital Thailand 2022, an event jointly organised by Bangkok Post Plc, Huawei Technologies Co, and the Asean Foundation in Bangkok on Wednesday.

 The forum is being held at the Centara Grand & Bangkok Convention Centre at CentralWorld in Bangkok.
-It concludes on Friday.
+It concludes tomorrow.

 The deputy prime minister said these technologies play an important role in Thailand's development, especially as the country's economy prepares to bounce back from Covid-19.